The Problem With CPAP

 - Avoid smoking, alcohol, sedatives

-Dr. Webley and our dental team understand that every patient is unique and requires their own customized treatment plan.
-If you’re diagnosed with sleep apnea, schedule a consultation with Dr. Webley at our Everett office at (425) 341-1111 so he can customize a treatment plan that’s right for you.
+We understand that every patient is unique and requires a customized treatment plan.
+If you’re diagnosed with sleep apnea, schedule a consultation with a qualified sleep dentist so they can customize a treatment plan that’s right for you.

 Most insurance companies should be able to cover a portion of the treatment cost.
 We recommend speaking to your insurance provider to learn more about your coverage plan and benefits.
-We also offer affordable financing options so you don’t delay your treatment any longer.
+Ask if your dentist provides in-house financing plans at their dental office.

 Reclaim Your Sleep Now

-Sleep apnea can affect your sleep and how you interact on a daily basis.
+Sleep apnea can affect your sleep and how you interact daily.
 If you’re looking for sleep apnea treatments in the Everett area or the surrounding areas such as Edmonds, Marysville, Lynnwood, and Silver Firs, Dr. Webley can help.
-Schedule an appointment with Dr. Webley at (425) 341-1111 or you can fill out our online contact form and one of our staff will assist you.
+Schedule an appointment with Dr. Webley at (425) 341-1111, or you can book your appointment online, and one of our staff will assist you.